padrinobook/padrinobook/chapters/login_and_registration.md

 a class has the same name for the instance variables but each of them has different values different.

 By using `@user` in the controller, we can use this instance in our [form_for](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Helpers/FormHelpers#form_for-instance_method "form_for") helper as an object to fill all the necessary information for a user.
-So every user share the same features with different values just like instance variables in Ruby.
+So every user share the same features with different values.
 \end{aside}

+What about the mistakes a user makes during his input?
+How can we display any mistakes a user is making and preserve the things he already typed in?

 If you send the form without any inputs, you will see that you are redirected into the root of your app.
 You can't figure out what's wrong, but luckily we have logs: